michaelmosmann/embedmongo.flapdoodle.de/README.md

 # Embedded MongoDB

 Embedded MongoDB will provide a platform neutral way for running mongodb in unittests.
-Support for Linux, Windows and MacOSX.

 ## Why?